 Our Listen Money Matters toolbox page generates ~10% of our affiliate income.

-Creating this could potentially boost revenue in a matter of weeks, depending on your website’s monthly traffic.
+Creating this could potentially boost revenue in weeks, depending on your website’s monthly traffic.

 For example, you could create a Popular Products Resource page using our tool, Lasso.